Harbike/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 1: function that checks for a digit (0 - 9)
 2: function that multiplies two integers
 3: function that prints the numbers
+ 4: function that prints the numbers, from 0 to 9 omitting 2 and 4